Our Top 5 Interactive Visualizations

 Want to be inspired?
-Here are the best interactive data visualisations we have ever seen…
+Here are the best interactive data visualizations we have ever seen…

-Creators of good data visualisations today know how to encapsulate comprehensive data into something that is aesthetically appealing, and taking it one step further by adding interactivity.
-By giving users a chance to click, scroll and move their cursor along interesting data points — essentially engaging with and being immersed in the data — designers enable users to become participants rather than simply viewers.
+Creators of good data visualizations today know how to encapsulate comprehensive data into something that is aesthetically appealing and taking it one step further by adding interactivity.
+By giving users a chance to click, scroll, and move their cursor along interesting data points — essentially engaging with and being immersed in the data — designers enable users to become participants rather than simply viewers.
 And what this really means is a more effective data learning process.

-In today’s post, we put the spotlight on the best interactive data visualisations we’ve come across and loved, which can serve as inspiration for any data enthusiast.
+In today’s post, we put the spotlight on the best interactive data visualizations we’ve come across and loved, which can serve as inspiration for any data enthusiast.

 Nathan Yau’s The Demographics of Others explores geographical data of various demographics in the USA, based on the 2016 American Community Survey.
 Nathan explains, “I think we can all benefit from knowing a little more about others who aren’t like us (or who are), no matter how small the tidbits.”
 In the graphic, users can select various sex, age, and race group, and see how the demographic information differs when different factors are changed.
 The simplicity is beautiful, but what we love most is the extra touch of animation when toggling between the filters.
 It really highlights the differences in data, making for an intuitive analysis.

-So there you have it — five interactive data visualisations that combine information with technology and beautiful design.
+So there you have it — five interactive data visualizations that combine information with technology and beautiful design.

 Want to see more of these?
 Sign up for our newsletter below for data viz updates!